 Newfield Exploration’s 2015 stock performance

-In this final part of our series on Newfield Exploration (NFX), we’ll compare the company’s stock movements to movements in the broader market, to crude oil and natural gas prices, and to the USDX (US dollar index).
+In this final part of our series on Newfield Exploration (NFX), we’ll compare the company’s stock movements to movements in the broader market, crude oil and natural gas prices, and the USDX (US Dollar Index).

-As we saw in Part 1 of this series, NFX stock has fallen by 7.5% year-over-year.
-Lately, the stock has been on an uptrend, mirroring crude oil price movements.
+As we saw in the first part of this series, NFX’s stock has risen by nearly 10% year-over-year.
+Lately, the stock has been on a falling trend, mirroring crude oil price movements.

-The correlation coefficient between NFX’s stock price and crude oil prices (USO) from March 2015 to the present is ~0.6.
-This indicates a strong positive correlation between the two.
-In the same period, the correlation coefficient between NFX and natural gas prices is ~0.2.
-This also indicates a positive but substantially lower correlation.
+The correlation coefficient between NFX’s stock price and crude oil prices from January 2015 to the present is ~0.3.
+This indicates a relatively weak but positive correlation between crude oil prices and NFX’s stock price.
+For the same period, the correlation coefficient between NFX and natural gas prices is also 0.3.

 So, unlike many upstream companies, NFX’s stock performance hasn’t been significantly driven by crude or natural gas prices in 2015.
 This positive performance can be attributed to the market’s positive reaction to NFX’s efforts to strengthen its financial position, increase its focus on the Anadarko Basin, divest its non-core assets, and hedge a significant portion of its production uphill to 2017.

 In the above graph, we can see that NFX has outperformed the S&P 500 ETF (SPY) as well.

 On the other hand, many upstream companies, including Chesapeake Energy (CHK) and ConocoPhillips (COP), have taken hits due to weakening commodity prices.
 You can read a detailed overview of these companies at ConocoPhillips: The Investor’s Guide You’ve Been Waiting For and Will Chesapeake Energy Succumb to an Energy-Driven Debt Crisis?
 These companies make up ~4.4% of the Energy Select Sector SPDR ETF (XLE).